Hard Times (Run-D.M.C. song)

 "Hard Times" is a rap song written by Jimmy Bralower, J.B.
 Moore, Russell Simmons, Larry Smith and William Waring.
 It was originally recorded by Kurtis Blow for his 1980 eponymous debut album, then the rap group Run–D.M.C. issued a cover of this song as their second single in 1983, which was included as the first track on their eponymous debut album Run–D.M.C..

 "Hard Times" rose to No. 11 on Hot R&B/Hip-Hop Songs.

 Background

 "Hard Times" was originally recorded by Kurtis Blow for his 1980 eponymous debut album.
 The Run–D.M.C. found the song and decided to make a cover version, through their connection with Blow.
-Kurtis BLow and Run's older brother Russell Simmons met in college, and Russell became the rapper's manager.
-Run working as Kurtis’ DJ.
-Larry Smith, who produced the Run–D.M.C.'s debut album, played on Kurtis' original version of the song.
+Blow and Run's older brother Russell Simmons met in college, and Russell became the rapper's manager, Run working as Blow's DJ.
+Larry Smith, who produced the Run–D.M.C.'s debut album, played on Blow's original version of the song.